EntrustCorporation/cps/entrust.md

 #### 4.3.1.3	Linting of To-be-signed Certificate Content

-**OV TLS, EV TLS and S/MIME Certificates**
+**TLS and S/MIME Certificates**

-The CA will perform Linting on to-be-signed contents before an OV TLS, EV TLS or S/MIME Certificate is signed with the Private Key.
+The CA will perform Linting on to-be-signed contents before a TLS or S/MIME Certificate is signed with the Private Key.
 Certificates will not be signed with the Private Key, if the to-be-signed contents fails the Linting process.

 #### 4.3.1.4	Linting of Issued Certificates